geomatics-io/ObjectListView/docs/recipes.rst

 the `VirtualObjectListView`, a `FastObjectListView` is your weapon of choice.
 It operates just like a normal `ObjectListView` -- only much faster.

-It does have two limitations:
+It does have a couple of limitations:

 * It also cannot use *Tile* view
 * It cannot show animated GIFs
+* It cannot show groups on XP

 But apart from that it operates just like a normal `ObjectListView`.